Prostate cancer is a cancer that starts in the prostate gland.

 Multidisciplinary Prostate Cancer Treatment

-The Prostate and Genitourinary Cancer Center treats a wide range of prostate cancer cases each year — including localized and metastatic prostate cancers.
+The team at Northwell Health treats a wide range of prostate cancer cases each year — including localized and metastatic prostate cancers.
 Within the first several days of a visit to the center, the team conduct comprehensive tests and develop a personalized prostate cancer treatment program.

 Each diagnosis is unique, so the team meets regularly to discuss patient treatment during weekly teleconferences where prostate cancer physicians share ideas and best practices for delivering collaborative patient car.
 The prostate cancer specialists review each treatment phase to constantly improve cancer care and ensure treatment milestones are reached.